-The beautiful Xi Shi by Wang Wei
+The Beautiful Xi Shi by Wang Wei

 xi shi yong

-Since beauty is honoured all over the Empire,
+Since beauty is prized throughout the land,

-Original Poem:
+Original Poem

 「西施咏」